BIOP/abba-documentation/docs/source/tutorial/3_export_registrations.md

 :::{warning}
 This export method will suffer from some limitations.
 In particular, all images are exported as `.jpg` images, which is a lossy compression on top of supporting only 3 channels and 8-bits of dynamic range.
 It is thus advised to always keep the corresponding `.abba` project file if you want to do some modifications later.
 :::

+## 6. Export a self-contained zip file / Standardized export

+By using `Export>Export Standardized ABBA Project (Zip)`, you will generate a zip file that contains:
+* the original data of the selected slices, resampled at the resolution of your choice (images need to have been properly calibrated upon import)
+* the abba project in order to be reopened through ABBA using the original methods
+* the transformation field of the final registration for each slice
+* some metadata such as the atlas used and its orientation, as well as a user defined text field

+Such a zip file can be re-opened in ABBA through `Import>Export Standardized ABBA Project (Zip) in new ABBA instance`